SamuGG/Automated_FTP_Download_Script/README.md

 >> website
 >>> subfolder1
 >>>> another subfolder <--- problem with this directory name!!!
 >>> subfolder2

 This solution will not work on such directory tree, because there's a subdirectory with blank space on folder's name.

-This drawback have been currently overcome on version "name_spaces_allowed" which I recommend always.
+This drawback has been currently overcome on version "name_spaces_allowed", which I recommend.

 <br/>
 ###Version "name_spaces_allowed"

 This solution has been improved to outcome previous version drawbacks like:
-- subdirectory names with blank spaces now work
+- subdirectory names with blank spaces
 - directory listings type Windows or Unix

-Download this version, much much better.